W. R. Pybus

-William Richard Pybus (9 October 1848 – 11 November 1917) was a South Australian organist, pianist and music teacher.
+William Richard Pybus (9 October 1848 – 11 November 1917) was an Australian organist, pianist and music teacher.

 History

 Pybus was born in Hindley Street, Adelaide, the eldest son of ironfounder William Pybus jun.
 (1820–1885), whose family arrived on the ship Orissa in March 1840, and Sarah Pybus née Cox (c.
 1826 – 7 June 1915), who married on 18 January 1848.

 Pybus commenced his musical studies at eight years of age, and was a solo chorister at St. Andrew's Church, Walkerville and Trinity Church, Adelaide.
 He sang at the first Handel festival held in the colony, around 1858.

 He received piano lessons from a lady teacher at the Walkerville day school, then from Richard Baxter White RAM (1839–1872), a son of George White of White's Rooms fame.

 From the age of 10 years he took the organ for occasional services, and was early recognised as one of Adelaide's leading pianists and accompanists.

 He had been working at his father's foundry on North Terrace, but left the business around 1869.
 Subsequently, he studied music at the Adelaide University.

-In 1873 he was appointed organist, ahead of George Oughton, at the Kent Town Wesleyan Methodist Church, where, a fine new Hill organ had just been installed, and served there for 14 years.
+In 1873, he was appointed organist, ahead of George Oughton, at the Kent Town Wesleyan Methodist Church, where, a fine new Hill organ had just been installed, and served there for 14 years.

 He started teaching piano, organ, and singing in 1875.
 He gained a high reputation as a teacher, and many students achieved a degree of recognition.

 For 14 years he was organist with the Methodist Church in Adelaide, and for two and a half years with the Tynte Street, North Adelaide, Baptist Church.

 He succeeded James Shakespeare as pianist to the old Philharmonic Society, under conductor E. L Spiller, which gave way to the Adelaide Amateur Musical Union under Oughton, and Pybus was appointed pianist.
 He formally opened the Adelaide Town Hall organ for the Musical Union with a choral performance on 2 October 1877.
 David Lee, later Melbourne City Organist, played the solo pieces.
 In 1879 Pybus succeeded Oughton as conductor of the Musical Union, which disbanded in 1881, and Pybus was appointed conductor of its successor, the re-formed Philharmonic Society.
 While conductor he produced several oratorios and cantatas.

-In 1881 he inaugurated the students' annual concerts.
+In 1881, he inaugurated the students' annual concerts.

-In 1887 he was appointed organist to the North Adelaide Baptist Church, then organist and choirmaster of the Flinders Street Presbyterian Church from 1891 to November 1917, succeeded by Horace Weber.
+In 1887, he was appointed organist to the North Adelaide Baptist Church, then organist and choirmaster of the Flinders Street Presbyterian Church from 1891 to November 1917, succeeded by Horace Weber.